MarcusDunn/yolo_mark_rs/README.md

 # Running

 needs the rust toolchain to compile.
 I'll eventually release binaries.
-Currently only runs on Nightly
+Currently, only runs on Nightly

 `cargo run --release <path to images> <path to names file>`

-on debain-based distros you will also have to run the following (for other distros it is left as an exersize to the reader)
+on linux there is also some extra libs needed for egui to work.
+Debian-based distros you will also have to run the following (for other distros it is left as an exercise to the reader)

 `sudo apt-get install libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libspeechd-dev`